Best Downloadable Spreadsheets for Retirement Planning

 The site also offers a series of additional free spreadsheets for download under its Tools section.
 These more targeted spreadsheets include a Portfolio Asset Allocation Tool, a TIPS Ladder Builder, and a Portfolio Withdrawal Simulation.

 Surveys show that retirees are often caught off guard by how large their tax bill is in retirement.
 Unlike many of the free but generalized tools out there, Simple Planning provides a detailed tax calculator that allows you to model out a complete tax return.
-The demo version is free; you can upgrade to the full version for $9.95, or the premium version for $19.95.
-If you want additional functionality with a built-in retirement planner, budget planner, net worth planner, mortgage planner, and more, then try their Complete Planner for $39.95 or the Complete Planner Premium version for $59.95.
+The demo version is free; but if you want additional functionality with a built-in retirement planner, budget planner, net worth planner, mortgage planner, and more, then try their Complete Planner for $39.95.

 CFS Tax Software offers calculation programs for tax professionals, but the pricing on their Tax Tools packages is reasonable enough ($199 a year) that those who do their own returns might be interested.
-One of the CFS tax planning tools enables the comparison of multiple future years side by side—an ideal feature for retirees, as you can project the tax consequences when you start making your mandatory IRA withdrawals and receiving Social Security benefits.
-The fully functional free demo downloads let you try before you buy; the only limitation is that the downloads may not print or generate forms for you.
+One of the CFS tax planning tools enables the comparison of up to five future years side by side—an ideal feature for retirees, as you can project the tax consequences when you start making your mandatory IRA withdrawals and receiving Social Security benefits.
+The fully functional free demo download lets you try before you buy; the only limitation is that the downloads may not print or generate forms for you.

 The Ultimate Estate Planner Inc.